Category Archives: 1951 Films

 Who can forget the important ominous phrase “criss-cross”?

 The film begins with a clever shot of two pairs of expensive shoes emerging from individual taxi cabs.
 Both are men, well-to-do, and stylish.
-They board a train and sit across from each other, accidentally bumping feet.
+They board a train and sit across each other, accidentally bumping feet.

 We are then introduced to the two main characters- tennis star Guy Haines (Farley Granger) and wealthy Bruno Anthony (Robert Walker).
-They engage in conversation and immediately we are aware that Bruno is assertive, Guy the more passive individual.
+They engage in conversation and immediately we become aware that Bruno is assertive, Guy the more passive individual.

 Ultimately, Bruno manipulates Guy into thinking they will exchange murders- Bruno will kill Guy’s unfaithful wife, Miriam, while Guy will murder Bruno’s hated father.
-While Bruno takes this dire “deal” seriously, Guy thinks that Bruno is joking.
+While Bruno takes this dire “deal” seriously, Guy thinks Bruno is joking.

-An interesting psychological complexity of the film is the implied relationship between Guy and Bruno.
+A psychological complexity of the film is the implied relationship between Guy and Bruno.
 Certainly, there are sexual overtones as flirtation and bonding immediately develop while they converse on the train.

 They are complete opposites, which makes the relationship compelling- the devil and the angel if you will.
 The mysterious connection between these two men fascinates throughout the entire film.